 Australia and New Zealand Banking Group Limited (ANZ) has significant retail and business banking operations in its home markets of Australia and New Zealand.
 It has a leading agricultural banking business in New Zealand.

-AUB Group operates a general insurance broking network across Australia and New Zealand that is primarily focused on the small to medium-sized business market.
-The broking network is complemented and supported by AUB’s ownership of a range of insurance underwriting agencies and its recent acquisition of Tysers, a large London-based wholesale insurance broker.
+AUB Group operates a general insurance broking network across Australia and New Zealand that is primarily focussed on the small to medium-sized business market.
+The broking network is complemented and supported by AUB’s ownership of a range of insurance underwriting agencies and of Tysers, a large London-based wholesale insurance broker.

 We like AUB's owner-driven business model where member firms are strongly incentivised to grow.
-We believe insurance broking is an industry ripe for consolidation, allowing AUB to be an aggregator of smaller broking firms.
+The insurance broking industry remains ripe for consolidation, allowing AUB to be an aggregator of smaller broking firms.
 The combination of adding more firms to the network, long-term organic growth in the insurance market, and the benefits of scale should drive healthy earnings growth for AUB over time.

 Audinate is the leading provider of professional digital audio networking technologies.
 Audinate’s technology, branded as ‘Dante’, distributes digital audio signals over computer networks.
 It is sold to and incorporated in professional sound equipment produced by global manufacturers (such as speakers and amplifiers).
 Dante technology is displacing more expensive analogue networking technology.